 1.1 Description of the Services.
 PeerJ is an online, open access, academic publisher.
 Any user may access the Website (as defined below) and the content provided therein.

 PeerJ has two publications: a journal called PeerJ ("The Journal") and a preprint server called PeerJ PrePrints ("The PrePrint Server").

-(i) Publications in The Journal: Each Publishing Plan confers upon an author the right to publish a certain amount of Articles per 12 month period in The Journal.
+(i) Publications in The Journal: Each Publishing Plan confers upon an author the right to publish a certain amount of Articles in The Journal within a certain period of time.
+For repeat authors, if you receive a first decision within 12 months of your last publication then you will need to upgrade, unless you already hold an Unlimited plan.
 By time of publication of a given Article, ALL authors on the Article need to have a Publishing Plan in order to publish that Article.
 Additionally, EACH author must be within their annual publication limit (which is dependant upon their Publishing Plan level and their prior publication history) in order to publish said Article or they must take on a higher Publishing plan.
 For Articles with more than twelve authors, only twelve authors need to a Publishing Plan.

 (ii) Publications in The PrePrint Server: Each Publishing Plan level confers the right to publish a certain amount of ‘public' preprints in The PrePrint Server.
 Unlike The Journal, only the submitting author need have a Publishing Plan in order to publish in The PrePrint Server.

 B. Peer Points.
 We may elect to award credits to users on the Website termed "Peer Points" for meeting specific criteria or accomplishing certain tasks.
 These Peer Points may be used on the Website for specific benefits, as expressly identified by PeerJ, such as upgrades and/or discounts.
 Peer Points are non-transferable, hold no monetary value, may be debited or credited at our discretion, or may be discontinued after a reasonable notice period has been given.